Safe Sleep and Your Baby

 Note: Other videos may be recommended by the host channel (e.g. YouTube, Vimeo).
 These suggestions may be based on your personal search history and other factors.
 The WRHA does not control these suggestions and is not responsible for and may not endorse the content.

-Follow these six safe sleep tips until your child is one year old:
+Follow these tips for every sleep until your baby is one year of age

 1. Choose a safe sleep space